 View most recent minutes.

 The Public Arts Commission is a volunteer advisory group which became effective April 10, 2014.
 Click here for Ordinance No. 3332, creating the Baker City Public Arts Commission.

-- City Staff Representative: Fred Warner, Jr., City Manager (term determined by Council)
+- City Staff Representative: Jonathan Cannon, City Manager (term determined by Council)

 - These are public meetings and all citizens are invited and encouraged to attend.

 - As stated in the ordinance, of the 5 voting members, initially, 2 will have 3-year terms (positions 1 and 2) , 2 will have 2-year terms (positions 3 and 4) and 1 will have a one-year term (position 5).
 At the end of each initial term, all terms will thereafter be three 3 years.

 This interactive steel sculpture entitled "Go Ahead" was created by Don Herman of Baker City.
 This piece was the first Art on Loan piece.
 It was installed on October 6, 2016 and is located in beautiful Central Park.

 Blazing Shadows, by Corrine Vetger.
 This piece is located in Central Park and will be on display through Fall of 2018.